 What does VersEseal stick to?

-VersEseal contains no Volatile Organic Compounds or V.O.C’s and is safe.
-VersEseal even has its potable Water Certificate and is used in contact with drinking water in Brisbane and Sydney
+VersEseal contains no Volatile Organic Compounds (V.O.C’s) and is safe to be used in confined spaces.
+VersEseal is approved for potable water to Australian Standard AS4020 and is used in contact with drinking water in Brisbane and Sydney.

 Does it come in any other colours?

-Can I paint it on my leaky caravan or 4WD?
+Can I paint it on my leaky caravan, motorhome or trailer?

 How much VersEseal do I need / What’s the coverage of VersEseal?